-9 Books to Get You Excited For Spring Break (As Though You Weren't Already...)
+9 Books To Get You Pumped For Spring Break

 Ah, Winter: What's not to love about layering up so fiercely you get mistaken for the Michelin Man on the subway?
 I mean, I know I look my best with a Casper-like pallor and a nose as red as Rudolph's.
 Now, to be fair, the cold season is not all bad — cocoa by the fire is utterly delightful, and I always relish the opportunity to sport an oversized sweater, but when the snow turns that putrid shade of yellow-grey and the sand from the street starts piling up in small dunes at the corners of my apartment, it's time to break out the bank card and book those tickets.
 Spring break cannot come soon enough.